cyruzin/codeigniter-react-boilerplate/README.md

 ## Contributing

-Clone the repository, modify it and make a pull request.
+Fork the repository, modify it and make a pull request.

 ## License